-I had flown out to the US in the new AA B777-200 business class (review here) but I was keen to weigh it up against the B777-300ER, which I had flown a couple of years before and been very impressed by.
+I had flown out to the US in the new AA B777-200 business class (review here) but I was keen to weigh it up against the American Airlines B777-300ER business class, which I had flown a couple of years before and been very impressed by.
 I flew from Los Angeles to London Heathrow on the return leg of my Hawaii trip.
 I did this trip as an ex Dublin and it cost around £1500 for a return business class to Honolulu.

 Lounges at Los Angeles

 I will write a separate post about the lounges since I visited a couple.
-However, it is worth noting here that if you are flying American Airlines you don’t have to use the Admirals Club or Flagship First (for BA gold card/OW Eemeralds).
+However, it is worth noting here that if you are flying American Airlines you don’t have to use the Admirals Club or Flagship First (for BA gold card/OW Emeralds).
 There is a walkway between Terminal 4 which AA use and the main Tom Bradley International Terminal.
 It only takes about 5-7 minutes to walk to the TBIT lounges which are much better than the AA lounges in my opinion.
 In TBIT you have the Oneworld business lounge or the Qantas First lounge depending on your status and flying class.
-AA are currently upgrading the T4 lounge, so it is best avoided at the moment anyway.

 Check in and boarding